 There are few evidence-based ways to treat or prevent a cold or flu with a special diet (you can just treat the symptoms, though), but there is research to show that elderberry, echinacea or bioavailable zinc at the very first sign of an infection can reduce the length and severity of your illness, making the difference between being strung out on the couch for a week and being able to function through a relatively shorter sickness.

 For regular supplementation, consider garlic to dramatically reduce the symptoms of a cold, but vitamin C, echinacea, and ginseng may also provide a bit of benefit.

 When it comes to parasites, the research is still in early stages.
-Certain supplements, diets, and cleanses are said to be effective for some people, but the jury is still out on this one.
+Certain supplements, diets, and cleanses are said to be effective for some people, but as it stands traditional medicinal approaches may be the most helpful here.
 Subscribe and we’ll let you know when we see the next evidence-based diet treatment for parasites!

 How to Detoxify Mold

 Mold, and more importantly: mold toxins, are emerging as one of the most common sources of diffuse, difficult-to-pinpoint symptoms.
 Exposure to certain kinds for too long is a direct cause of cancer.